shirsneh/WikipediaStatistics/README.md

 You should see the producer being killed after 100 events.

 ## Queries
+Note: Most recommended to run with Postman to prettify JSON - we aren't really good with frontedn and JS :(

 ### Parameters
 | Parameter   | Applies to   | Values                  |